Jeffail/gabs/README.md

 [![godoc for Jeffail/gabs][godoc-badge]][godoc-url]

 Gabs is a small utility for dealing with dynamic or unknown JSON structures in Go.
 It's pretty much just a helpful wrapper for navigating hierarchies of `map[string]interface{}` objects provided by the `encoding/json` package.
+It does nothing spectacular apart from being fabulous.

 ## Install